crypticCaroline/ms1-plantfactory/README.md

 ### Testing User Stories

-* ###### A user looking for office plants to add to the office or workspace or buisness.
+* ###### A user looking for office plants to add to the office or workspace or business.
-The user can find the correct quickly on the first page of the site that this is something that we offer, the user is given the option to get in contact and can have a look at testimonies and images of work carried out.
+The user can find the information quickly on the first page of the site that this is something that we offer, the user is given the option to get in contact and can have a look at testimonies and images of work carried out.
-* ###### A user looking to install a plant feature. -The user can easily see that this is something we offer.
+* ###### A user looking to install a plant feature.
+The user can easily see that this is something we offer.
 The user is given the option to get in contact and can have a look at testimonies and images of work carried out previously.
 * ###### A user who already has a quotation but wants to get in contact.
 The user can find our contact details in the footer, this includes a phone number, address, and email.
 There is also a big button that the user can click to be taken to a seperate page to contact us.